edgesets/edgehub-ssapi-go/README.md

-# edgehub-client-go
+# edgehub-ssapi-go
-a go client for edgehub
+a go server side api client for edgehub